bushnode/flat2tree/README.md

 Conversion from flat to the corresponding tree-like objects.

-Original data eill not be modified.
+Original data will not be modified.